(312) 554-0900 x 14

 (312) 554-0900 x 24

-Bill has been with Delta Institute for eight years, and serves as Managing Director of Program Administration, overseeing project management, finance, administrative and development strategy across the organization.
+Bill has been with Delta Institute for eight years, and serves as Managing Director, overseeing project management, finance, administrative and development strategy across the organization.
 He leads several project areas, including those related to climate, agriculture, water and ecosystems.
 Bill also provides expertise and technical assistance to a range of Delta’s programs including sustainability planning, environmental management, energy efficiency, economic development, protocol and policy development and analysis, pollution prevention, brownfield redevelopment, data analysis and modeling.
 He holds a B.S. in Ecology, Evolution, and Organismal Biology and Environmental Studies from Tulane University and a M.S. in Environmental Analysis and Decision Making from Rice University.

 Senior Technical Associate